Comprehensive Guide to In-App Messaging in 2024

 This example from Spotify informs users of a premium in-app feature, and can help convert free users to paid subscribers.

-Surveys & Referrals
+Surveys and Referrals

 In-app messages that prompt users to rate their app experience are an ideal way to populate 5-star reviews.
 This simple in-app message from Emoji Blitz is an effective way to ask engaged users for app-store reviews.